Commercial rental property – disadvantages of renting to students.

-Students can be good tenants to have on your property because you’re always sure that you will have tenants and they’re not very demanding people because all they require is proximity to the learning institutions and whether the area is safe.
-However, renting to students can be very tricky because they generally do not take very good care of premises and the turnover is usually very high.
+Renting to students can be very tricky because they generally don’t take very good care of the premises and the turnover is usually very high.
 You also have to make sure that you get a parent or an adult to co-sign so that you have someone to follow up with, in case they’re not able to pay the rent.
+For the advantages of renting to students, check out our blog on that here.
+As the process of finding tenants can be longer than expected, we know that this may lead to unexpected personal financial setbacks.
+To solve this issue, check out the quick loans that PMLoans have to offer.

 So what are the disadvantages of renting to students?